vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 51 CII V, 35.

 52 Sircar has pointed out (SI I, 512 n.
-2) that pādam¯ula, literally meaning ‘sole of the foot’, is frequently used in inscriptions as a metaphor of a deity in a temple to whom respect is paid.
+2) that pādamūla, literally meaning ‘sole of the foot’, is frequently used in inscriptions as a metaphor of a deity in a temple to whom respect is paid.
 This deity may have been represented by an image (iconic), not necessarily by his (aniconic) footprints.
 Cf. Bakker 1997, 136 f.

 53 Bakker 1997, 138 f.